Diocese of Nongstoin: Leadership

-Bishop Victor Lyngdoh was born on 14 January 1956 in Wallang, East Khasi Hills District in the state of Meghalaya.
+Bishop Victor Lyngdoh was born on 14 January 1956 in Wahlang, East Khasi Hills District in the state of Meghalaya.
 He was ordained a priest on 25 January 1987 in the archdiocese of Shillong.
 He was appointed Bishop of Nongstoin on 28 January 2006 and was consecrated on 2 April 2006.
 Before becoming a prelate Bishop Lyngdoh was parish priest of the Cathedral of Mary Help of Christians in the Archdiocese of Shillong.

 He is the Chairman of Bible Commission in North East Bishops' Council of India.